 - lean back and relax your neck

-If comfort changes dramatically within minutes, the seat pitch/cushion combination may be fighting your posture.
+If the comfort changes sharply within a few minutes, the pitch, depth, or cushion support is probably fighting your posture.

 4) Do the stand-up test